 Heather Nauert currently serves as a news anchor for FOX News Channel (FNC) and also provides viewers with the top headlines of the day during FOX & Friends (weekdays 6-9AM/ET).
 Nauert originally joined FNC in 1998 and rejoined as an anchor in 2007.

-Most recently, Naeurt provided coverage of the 2013 government shutdown, the ongoing crisis in Syria and the Benghazi, Libya attack.
+Nauert provided coverage of the 2013 government shutdown, the ongoing crisis in Syria and the attack in Benghazi, Libya.
 She has also secured interviews with newsmakers and celebrities, including former Vice President's Dick Cheney's daughter Liz Cheney, NASCAR's Ricky Stenhouse Jr. and comedian Sid Caesar.
 Nauert previously served as co-host of FNC's FOX & Friends First.

 Nauert began her career in television as a reporter for the syndicated business program First Business, a weekly newscast airing in 110 markets nationwide.
 She has also worked as a government affairs consultant on health insurance, tax and Social Security issues in Washington, D.C.